google/WebFundamentals/src/content/en/updates/2019/12/chromium-chronicle-9.md

 Some fuzzers are powered by [libFuzzer][go-libfuzzer], which evolves input to increase code coverage.
 Some understand the grammar of the input language converted into `protobufs`.
-Once ClusterFuzz finds a crash, it will try to **minimise the input test case and even bisect to find the offending commit**.
+Once ClusterFuzz finds a crash, it will try to **minimize the input test case and even bisect to find the offending commit**.
 It finds a lot...

 <img src="/web/updates/images/2019/12/cr-chron-2.png" class="attempt-left">